Waris Hussein

-Waris Hussein (né Habibullah; born 9 December 1938) is a British-Indian television and film director.
+Waris Hussein (né Habibullah; born 9 December 1938) is an Indian-born British television and film director.
 At the beginning of his career he was employed by the BBC as its youngest drama director.
 He directed early episodes of Doctor Who, including the first serial, An Unearthly Child (1963), and later directed the multiple-award-winning Thames Television serial Edward & Mrs. Simpson (1978).

 Early life

 Hussein was born Waris Habibullah in Lucknow, British India, into a family of the aristocratic Taluqdar class, and spent his early years mainly in Bombay.
 He came to the UK with his family in 1946, when his father, Ali Bahadur Habibullah, was appointed to the Indian High Commission.
 After the independence of India in 1947, his father returned to India, but his mother, Attia Hosain, chose to stay in England with her children, and worked as a writer and as broadcaster on the Indian Section of the BBC's Eastern Service from 1949.

 He was educated at Clifton College, and then studied English literature at Queens' College, Cambridge, where he directed several plays.
 His contemporaries included Derek Jacobi, Margaret Drabble, Trevor Nunn, and Ian McKellen, whom he directed in several productions, including a Marlowe Society revival of Caesar and Cleopatra.